Get exclusive member benefits & effect social change. Join Today

 Any issue that may block the eustachian tube puts you at risk for experiencing barotrauma.
 People who have allergies, colds, or active infections may be more likely to experience ear barotrauma.

-Infants and young children are also particularly vulnerable to this condition.
-A child’s eustachian tube is smaller than an adult’s and it may get blocked more easily.
+Infants and young children are also at risk to this condition.
+A child’s eustachian tube is smaller and positioned differently than an adult’s and it may get blocked more easily.
 When babies and toddlers cry on an airplane during takeoff or landing, it’s often because they’re feeling the effects of ear barotrauma.

-While ear barotrauma may go away on its own, you should contact a doctor if the condition lasts more than two to three hours.
+While ear barotrauma may go away on its own, you should contact a doctor if your symptoms include significant pain or bleeding from the ear.
 A medical exam may be required to rule out an ear infection.

-Ear barotrauma is detected through a physical exam.
-A close look inside the ear with an otoscope will likely reveal changes in the eardrum.
-Due to pressure change, the eardrum may be pushed slightly outward or inward from where it should sit.
+Many times ear barotrauma can be detected through a physical exam.
+A close look inside the ear with an otoscope can often reveal changes in the eardrum.
+Due to pressure change, the eardrum may be pushed slightly outward or inward from where it should normally sit.
 Your doctor may also squeeze air (insufflation) into the ear to see if there is fluid or blood buildup behind the eardrum.
+If there are no significant findings on physical exam, often the situations you report that surround your symptoms will give clues toward the correct diagnosis.

 Most cases of ear barotrauma generally heal without medical intervention.
 There are some self-care steps you can take for immediate relief.
 You may help relieve the effects of air pressure on your ears by:

-In severe cases, your doctor may prescribe an antibiotic or a steroid to help clear up the problem.
+In severe cases, your doctor may prescribe an antibiotic or a steroid to help in cases of infection or inflammation.

-In some cases, ear barotrauma is a sign of a ruptured eardrum.
+In some cases, ear barotrauma results in a ruptured eardrum.
 A ruptured eardrum can take up to two months to heal.
 Symptoms that don’t respond to self-care may require surgery to prevent permanent damage to the eardrum.

 Ear barotrauma is usually temporary.
 However, complications may arise in some people, especially in chronic cases.
 If left untreated, this condition may cause:

-You should contact your doctor if you have ear pain or decreased hearing for more than a few hours.
+You should contact your doctor if you have ear pain or decreased hearing.
 Persistent and recurring symptoms could be a sign of severe or chronic ear barotrauma.
 You doctor will treat you and give you tips to help prevent any complications.

-You can decrease your risk of experiencing chronic barotrauma by taking antihistamines (take the night before) or decongestants (nsal spray is the best choice) before scuba diving or flying on a plane.
+You can decrease your risk of experiencing barotrauma by taking antihistamines or decongestants before scuba diving or flying on a plane.
 You should always check with your doctor and be aware of possible side effects before taking new medications.

 Written by: Kristeen Moore and Ana Gotter